Szucs-Zsolt/python-mysql-csv/README.md

     EXIT;

-7) The server configuration was change (as a default only localhost can use it)
+7) The server configuration has beeen changed (as a default only localhost can use it)
 -------------------------------------------------------------------------------
 ```
     sudo vim /etc/mysql/my.cnf